danilomo/FinancesPy/README.md

 junk_food_march = [ trans for trans in march_records if trans.matches_category("junk food") ]
 ```

-The boolean queries mentioned above look more pretty if you use this convention.
+The boolean queries mentioned above look prettier if you use this convention.

 ## Backends